Editor’s Note: This story was first published in 2020 and has been updated.

 If you have windows that face the sun’s direction in the morning through afternoon, close the curtains or blinds over them to “keep the sun from coming directly into the house and heating up (the) inside,” Porter said.

 You could also install blackout curtains to insulate the room and reduce temperature increases that would happen during the day.

-If you do turn the air conditioning on, don't set it below 70 degrees Fahrenheit in an effort to cool the house faster, said Samantha Hall, managing director of Spaces Alive, a design research company helping to create healthy, sustainable buildings.
+If you do turn the air conditioning on, don’t set it below 70 degrees Fahrenheit in an effort to cool the house faster, said Samantha Hall, managing director of Spaces Alive, an Australia-based design research company helping to create healthy, sustainable buildings.

 “It just runs for longer to reach that temp and will keep going until you start to feel a bit chilly and is then hard to balance,” she added.
 Instead, keep the unit temperature as high as possible while still comfortable.

 Cotton is one of the most breathable materials, so cotton sheets or blankets could help keep you cool through the night.

 The lower the thread count of the cotton, the more breathable it is, Porter said.
 That’s because higher thread counts have more weaving per square inch.